sofa-framework/doc/components/mapping/nonlinear/distancemapping.md

 	<tr>
 		<td>computeDistance</td>
 		<td>
-if 'computeDistance = true', then rest length of each element equal 0, otherwise rest length is the initial lenght of each of them
+if 'computeDistance = true', then rest length of each element equal 0, otherwise rest length is the initial length of each of them
 		</td>
 		<td>0</td>
 	</tr>